 Air Travel Health Risks During Pregnancy

 The first trimester of pregnancy is not the safest time to travel by plane as at this point one is most at risk of suffering either a miscarriage or an ectopic pregnancy, both of which will require urgent medical attention.
-As a result it is important as much as possible to avoid travelling on long haul flights where one may be a long way from vital health care should the worst case scenario become a reality.
+As a result it is important as much as possible to avoid traveling on long haul flights where one may be a long way from vital health care should the worst case scenario become a reality.
 It is also not recommended to travel in the latter stages of pregnancy.
-This is due to the risk at this time of going into premature labour.
+This is due to the risk at this time of going into premature labor.
 For those in the third trimester it is crucial to get a medical certificate stating one is fit to travel and a due date to avoid the possibility of being refused to fly.

 Particularly when travelling long distances cannot be avoided, it is well worth booking seats in advance and requesting more leg room.
 Also, if one is due to be abroad for an extended period of time in late pregnancy it is important to contact the relevant embassy to ensure that entry will be permitted.